 For the 10th anniversary of AdventureSmith Explorations, Founder & President Todd Smith chartered the 36-guest Coral I Galapagos yacht for his family and friends to celebrate.
 This is the story of their Galapagos Islands charter cruise:

-When you are lucky enough to have been to the Galapagos Islands as many times as I have, the Islands are like family.
+When you are lucky enough to have been on as many Galapagos Cruises as I have, the Islands are like family.
 The sights, sounds and even smells are all familiar.
 For this unique journey I had my actual family traveling with me and a larger family of relatives, friends and acquaintances.
 Our group totaled 36 and we had three generations of parents, grandparents, kids and friends ages 6-76 traveling together.
 On this special AdventureSmith Explorations 10th Anniversary Friends and Family Galapagos Charter Cruise I had the privilege of introducing my friends and family to my Galapagos family.

 We all arrive independently into Guayaquil where guides and drivers greeted each group upon arrival and transferred everyone to our hotel.
 The next morning we gathered in the lobby to a chorus of hellos, hugs and introductions.
 Many of us had been planning this special trip for more than a year and we were eager to experience Ecuador and the Galapagos Islands.